-As a result, bonus payments to Corporate Officers are paid in the range of 0% to 225%, with the bonus base value as 100%, and stock-based compensation is provided in the range of 0% to 150%, with the base number of granted shares as 100%.
+As a result, stock-based compensation of Corporate Officers is provided in the range of 0% to 150% of the base number of granted shares.

 6) Total Amount of Compensation Paid to Directors and Corporate Officers The grand total of compensation paid to directors and Corporate Officers in FY2021 (from April 1, 2021 to March 31, 2022) was as indicated below.